nixos-asia/website/en/nixos-install-disko.md

 {#disk-config-edit}
 ### Modify the disk configuration

-The downloaded expression uses a hardcoded disk device.
-So, we need to find the device name of the disk we want to install [[nixos]] on.
+The above downloaded Nix file uses a hardcoded disk device.
+So, we need to replace it with the device name of the disk we want to install [[nixos]] on.
 We can use `lsblk` to find it.

 :::{.center}